xeoncross/go-aesctr-with-hmac/README.md

 # Warning

-This is a work-in-progress.
-I am not a cryptographer, though I did my homework.
+I am not a cryptographer.
+However, this implementation has very few moving parts all of which are written by real cryptographers and used as described.

 # Encryption and Decryption